rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-07-res-ensemblesplice.md

 ## Motivation

 During the summer of the year 2021, I participated in an NSF-funded REU program on deep learning (DL) and bioinformatics.
-The program was moderately difficult for me, at least relative to another REU I was in two years prior.
+The paid internship was moderately difficult for me, at least relative to another REU I was in two years prior, and was aimed at having its students write and submit original research in DL.
 Each week the REU students, the advisors, and some PhD students had a group check-in on the REU student's research progress.
 Throughout the program, advisors, PhD students, and guest lecturers taught the REU students about various DL topics, such as natural language processing (NLP) and reinforcement learning (RL).

 &emsp; All REU students had to present and submit their research progress on three separate occasions over the ten week period.
 These occasions were very, though not extremely, stressful.
 By the final presentation, the REU students were supposed to have their research ready to for submission to research journals.
 In my opinion, most of the research projects the REU students conducted (including my own) were low-impact - for a long time, I perceived them as "not worthy to be considered _actual science_", but have since updated this belief with the thought "while not particularly noteworthy, publicizing research is better than concealing it".
 All three advisors[^1] were set on getting the research of the REU students published, which makes sense, but my expectation for how intensely the advisors would push for publication was much too low.
 Generally speaking, the advisors were nice, albeit somewhat terse, and I frequently ate with them, especially with the school's NLP-guru + computer science department chair.